-The Automatic Stay: When a person files for bankruptcy, one of the first things that begins is the “Automatic Stay” period.
+The Automatic Stay: When a person files for bankruptcy, one of the first things that begins is the ?Automatic Stay? period.
 During this period, bill collectors are not allowed to file suit or repossess your vehicle.
-The Automatic Stay period is specifically designed to help stop repossession of vehicles.
+The Automatic Stay period is specifically designed to protect debtors throughout the bankruptcy filing process.

-What About If I Have A Car Loan?
+What If I Have An Auto Loan?

 Can I Stop Repossession if I Lease My Vehicle?